aws-samples/msk-powered-financial-data-feed/README.md

 ```
     kfeed -u
 ```
-The above command updates the advertised listeners on the MSK cluster to allow the NLB to send a message to a specific broker at a specific port (e.g., port 8441 for broker b-1).
+The above command updates the advertised listeners on the MSK cluster to allow the private NLB to send a message to a specific broker at a specific port (e.g., port 8441 for broker b-1).

 2. Go back to your deployment instance and add the following environment variable to your .bashrc file.
 ```